Chaenactis carphoclinia var. carphoclinia, Pebble Pincushion

 Growth Form: Forb/herb; erect branching stem, usually with 1 main stem; whitish pubescent.

-Leaves: Green; basal and cauline leaves, the basal leaves soon wither while the cauline leaves are divided into a few lobes; leaves are mostly linear, small, about 4 inches with a slender petiole.
+Leaves: Green; basal and cauline leaves, the basal leaves wither, cauline leaves are divided into a few lobes; leaves are mostly linear, small, about 4 inches (10 cm) with a slender petiole.

-Flower Color: White or pinkish-tinted; one to several flower heads borne on tips on the inflorescence, several per stem, heads are small, between ¼ and ½ inch; flowers discoid with enlarged outer corolla; the heads are bracketed by flat sharp-pointed phyllaries somewhat reddish; anthers exserted beyond the corolla are noticeable; fruit is an achene a few millimeters in length.
+Flower Color: White or pinkish-tinted; one to several floral heads borne on tips on the inflorescence, several per stem, heads are small, between .25 and .50 inch (.63 -1.27 cm); flowers discoid with enlarged outer corolla; the heads are bracketed by flat sharp-pointed phyllaries somewhat reddish; anthers exserted beyond the corolla are noticeable; fruit is an achene a few millimeters in length with a scaly pappus.

 Flowering Season: January, February or March through May or June.

-Habitat Preferences: Shrub-lands in upper desert; open plains, mesas, slopes, flats; rocky or gravelly areas.
+Habitat Preferences: Shrublands in upper deserts; open plains, mesas, slopes, flats; rocky or gravelly areas.

 Recorded Range: Chaenactis carphoclinia is found in southwest North America in the states of AZ, CA, NM, NV and UT.
 Pebble Pincushion is also found in Baja California and Sonora Mexico.